hannahilea/hannahilea.github.io/blog/birduino/src.md

 ## Enclosure: Designing and fabricating clear boxes

-I wanted to make the Birduino relatively self-contained---or at least, didn't leave a bunch of wires hanging around.
+I wanted to make the Birduino relatively self-contained---or at least, didn't want to leave a bunch of wires hanging around.
 Time to build a box!

 Using parametric CAD program [Cuttle.xyz](../cuttle-obsession/), I modified a basic press-fit box to give it cutouts for the knob and speaker, with overall dimensions such that the prototyping board could act as the box's top.